Manikanta-7342/SafeStreet/README.md

 ![image](https://user-images.githubusercontent.com/92366177/232070917-e63fd8ea-7bd6-414b-8d4c-a82e8d33c8af.png)

-The optimization of (oneDNN) and (oneDAL) in __TensorFlow 11.0 and sklearnex versions__ respectively played a significant role in achieving the required training output in just 35 minutes, making it the most notable tool among all.
+Using the optimized libraries (oneDNN) and (oneDAL) of oneAPI in __TensorFlow 11.0 and sklearnex versions__ respectively played a significant role in achieving the required training output in just 35 minutes, making it the most notable tool among all.
 This optimization significantly boosted the speed of our training process.
 We are also exploring the possibility of further enhancing the speed by using the openvino toolkit, which has the potential to reduce the training time to just 20 minutes.

 # Conclusion